Falling short: Why the White House will miss its vax target

 “We did that as a team, relying very heavily or exclusively on the docs and scientists,” White House COVID-19 coordinator Jeff Zients said Tuesday on how the targets were selected.

 The president last month set a target of shipping 80 million COVID-19 excess vaccine doses overseas by the end of June.
-U.S. officials say the doses are ready to go, but that regulatory and legal roadblocks in recipient countries are slowing deliveries beyond what was expected.
+U.S. officials say the doses are ready to go, but that regulatory and legal roadblocks in recipient countries are slowing deliveries.

 About 10 million have been shipped so far, including 3 million sent Wednesday to Brazil.
-Shipments are expected to pick up in the final days of the month, but meeting the goal by June 30 appears unlikely.
+Shipments are expected to pick up, but meeting the goal by June 30 appears unlikely.

-It takes time to share a lifesaving and delicate vaccine, one White House official said, but the administration expects to share “every single drop” of the promised doses.